decompfrontier/decompfrontier.github.io/source/pages/Tutorial/dev-client-winrt.rst

 .. note::

-   If Loopback Utility reports an error while saving changes, ensure Developer Mode is enabled, Device Portal is enabled, and the ``Restrict to loopback connections only`` option is disabled.
+   If Loopback Utility reports an error while saving changes, ensure Device Portal is enabled, and the ``Restrict to loopback connections only`` option is disabled under Developer settings.

 .. image::
     ../../images/loopback_win.png